The Eclectus Parrot Handbook

 What about people's food?

-Cooked rice, plain cooked chicken, scrambled eggs and egg yolk, and crackers are appropriate for your Eclectus when giving sparingly.
+Cooked plain rice, plain cooked chicken and crackers are appropriate for your Eclectus when giving sparingly.
 Otherwise, your Eclectus should not be having table food.
 Of course, if your family’s human food for the night has parrot friendly food, like any of the safe fruits and vegetables listed above, they can have some.
 Feel free to eat the same kinds of fruits and veggies that your Eclectus likes – it can help them bond with you, and show them that it’s safe to eat if it’s a new food.
 If you feel like your parrot should participate in special events, but just read about how dangerous cake and cookies are for ekkie, try giving them treats that they don’t get that often.
 Still special, but also safe!

 Nuts, Fats, and Legumes